Homemade Israeli Za'atar + Fennel Saffron Challah

 - 1/3 cup granulated sugar

-Topping #1: 2 TBSP Israeli Za'atar, ground with a mortar and pestle, topped with black sesame seeds and a pinch of Maine Sea Salt
+2 tablespoons Israeli Za'atar, ground with a mortar and pestle, topped with black sesame seeds and a pinch of SKORDO Maine Sea Salt

-Topping #2: 1 TBSP Fennel Seed (or mixed with Ground Fennel Seed so you have a nice mixture of ground and texturized Fennel Seed) and 4 Saffron strands, gently ground with mortar and pestle, topped with Maine Sea Salt
+1 tablespoon fennel seeds (or a blend with ground fennel seed) + 4 saffron strands, gently ground with mortar and pestle, topped with SKORDO Maine Sea Salt

-3. Beat 3 of the eggs well in a small bowl, and stir them and the salt into the milk-and-yeast mixture
+- Beat 3 of the eggs in a small bowl, and stir them and salt into the milk-and-yeast mixture.

-4. Stir in 5 cups of the flour, 1 cup at a time, until you achieve a sticky shaggy mass.
-Flour a clean work surface and turn the dough out onto it.
-Wash and dry the bowl.
+- Stir in 5 cups of the flour, 1 cup at a time, until you achieve a sticky shaggy dough.
+Dump onto floured surface.

-5. Sprinkle additional flour over the dough and begin kneading, adding more flour as necessary, until you have a smooth elastic dough. *sprinkle in a little at a time, only as needed.
-Too much flour during this stage will make your dough tough and no one likes that!*
+- Begin kneading, adding more flour as necessary, until you have a smooth elastic dough. *sprinkle in a little at a time, only as needed.
+Too much flour during this stage will make your dough tough*

-6. Smear the reserved 2 TBSP of butter around the inside of the bowl and add the ball of dough into the bowl, turning to coat it lightly with butter.
+6. Rub the reserved 2 tablespoons of butter around the inside of the bowl and add the ball of dough into the bowl, turning to coat it lightly.
 Cover bowl with a clean flour sack towel and set aside to let dough rise until tripled in size, 1 1/2 - 2 hours.

-7. Turn dough out onto a lightly floured work surface and cut into halves.
+7. Turn dough out onto a lightly floured work surface and divide in half.
 Cut each half into three even pieces.
 Roll the pieces into 18" long "snakes".
 Connecting the tops of the three pieces, braid three of the snakes together into a loaf and tuck the ends under.
-Repeat with remaining snakes.
+Repeat.

 8. Sprinkle a large baking sheet with the cornmeal (or use a parchment paper lined baking sheet), and transfer the loaves to the sheet.
 Leave room between the loaves for them to rise.
 Cover loaves with the towel and let rise until nearly doubled, about 1 hour.

-10. Beat the remaining egg and 1 TBSP of cold water together well in a small bowl.
+10. Beat the remaining egg and 1 tablespoon cold water together in a small bowl.
 Brush this egg wash evenly over the loaves.
-Sprinkle immediately with your toppings to taste.
+Sprinkle immediately with your toppings.

 11. Set baking sheet on the middle rack of the oven.
 Bake for 30-35 minutes, or until the loaves are golden brown and sound hollow when their bottoms are thumped.
 Remove from hot sheet pans and cool completely on racks before wrapping.